 Study selection and eligibility criteria

-Retrospective studies, prospective studies, and case reports describing the evolution of COVID-19 pneumonia on CT scan were included.
+Retrospective studies, prospective studies and case reports describing the evolution of COVID-19 pneumonia on CT scan were included.
 Only English language articles were considered eligible.
 Studies with insufficient radiological data were excluded.
 We planned qualitative analysis only, forecasting a high heterogeneity between the eligible studies, likely preventing quantitative analyses.

 Data extraction and synthesis

-The study characteristics (first author, year of publication, type of study, number of patients included, CT scan follow-up, dynamic evolution, and main CT manifestations) were extracted from the included articles by a single author (Casartelli C).
+The study characteristics (first author, year of publication, type of study, number of patients included, CT scan follow-up, dynamic evolution and main CT manifestations) were extracted from the included articles by a single author (Casartelli C).
 Two reviewers (Perrone F and Casartelli C) initially performed the data extraction, and then it was independently reviewed by an additional reviewer (Bersanelli M).

 Any doubt or disagreement was discussed with a fourth investigator (Buti S) and resolved with all investigators’ consensus.